PaulJablonski/Resume-Projects/Android Embedded Security System/README.md

 6. Playback.java - Handles the functionality of the playback menu and image retrieval, allowing for proper display of stored images after main pipeline has been ran.
 7. PythonPrototype.py - Python prototype implementation.
 This file's pipeline structure is similar to the final Android implementation, but varies as it uses a structured edge detection model, imports a DB-scan library, and imports a k-means algorithm.
 Whereas, the final Android version implements all of this manually, and uses OpenCV for canny edge detection.

+**Instructions for Running:**
+1. Download the "FinalAndroid" folder for testing on a local Android device, or download the "PythonPrototype.py" file if testing on a desktop device.
+Note that the former performs better and has more manual optimizations than the prototype.
+2. If testing Android version, open the folder in the latest version of Android Studio and allow the Gradle files to build.
+Then connect your device via USB, and press the run button to test.
+3. If testing the prototype, simply load the prototype file in the IDE of your choice and run the file, make sure all libraries are installed.

 **Example Usage:**

 <p align="center">